OpenApi-5p/5pdotnet_new/README.md

 connect = new _5PaisaAPI(APIKey, EncryptionKey, EncryptUserId);
 Token agr = new Token();
 ```
-### Generate Access Token
+### Generate Access Token - OAUTH

-To generate an access token, use the `GetOuthLogin` method with your request token.
-Here's how you can do it:
+To generate an access token through OAUTH `GetOuthLogin` method with your request token.
+Request Token can be obtained via OAUTH login approach mentioned [here](https://xstream.5paisa.com/dev-docs/user-authentication-system/oauth-login)  Here's how you can do it:

 ```csharp
 // Generate access token using Request Token